reduxjs/redux/docs/introduction/Examples.md

 open http://localhost:3000/
 ```

 This is the classical [TodoMVC](http://todomvc.com/) example.
-It’s here for the sake of comparison, but it covers the same points as the Todos example.
+It's here for the sake of comparison, but it covers the same points as the Todos example.

 This example includes tests.